Political Science Major

 Overall credit hour requirement: A major in Political Science consists of at least 36 credits to a maximum of 45 credits.
 Not counting practicum or 46.301, at least 15 credits must be taken at the 300 course level.

-View the complete course of study (pdf).
+View the complete Degree Pathway.
 For additional information visit the Political Science Department or contact us.

 Specific course requirements: